 Here’s a little video of our adventure in Champagne with Expat Club:

 The Expat Club has a wide variety of offerings, so there is something for everyone.
-A few upcoming highlights include:
+Here is a sample of their past offers:

 We’d like to thank Edgar for inviting us to join the Expat Club on their visit to Champagne and provide you with our honest review of the service.